 How to Apply for Listing as a Certified Nursing Assistant

 You can fill out and submit the Certified Nursing Assistant Application (PDF) with the appropriate documentation attached, as detailed in the application, if you are new CNA applicant, a CNA relocating from another state, or a CNA who has been inactive on the Maine registry for more than two years.
 You may also apply online.

 How to Do a Registry Look-up

-The Registry look-up tool allows employers and the public to search for individuals on the Registry by entering their name or license number.
+The Registry look-up tool allows employers and the public to search for individuals on the Registry by entering their name or certificate number.

-How to Renew your Certified Nursing Assistant License
+How to Renew your Certified Nursing Assistant Certificate

-A CNA license must be renewed every two years.
-The Division of Licensing and Certification will send out a renewal form approximately 45 to 60 days prior to the expiration of a current CNA license.
-This form can be filled out and returned to the Division, or you may renew your license through the online portal.
+A CNA certificate must be renewed every two years.
+The Division of Licensing and Certification will send out a renewal form approximately 45 to 60 days prior to the expiration of a current CNA certificate.
+This form can be filled out and returned to the Division by mail, or you may renew your certificate through the online portal.

-Notice: To report complaints of abuse, neglect, or misappropriation, please visit the complaint page.
+Notice: To report complaints of abuse, neglect, or misappropriation by a CNA or DCW, please visit the complaint page.